 How we cite our quotes: (Chapter.Paragraph) We used the edition found on Project Gutenberg, translated by Olesch, Dreher, Coulter, Langer, and Chaichenets

 "Today, we'll hear the teachings from his mouth." said Govinda.

-Siddhartha prefers to study the Buddha’s body, expressions, and movements than his spoken teaching.
+Siddhartha prefers to study the Buddha’s body, expressions, and movements rather than his spoken words.

 For a long time, the friends continued walking in the grove; for a long time, they lay there and found no sleep.
 And over and over again, Govinda urged his friend, he should tell him why he would not want to seek refuge in Gotama's teachings, what fault he would find in these teachings.
 But Siddhartha turned him away every time and said: "Be content, Govinda!
 Very good are the teachings of the exalted one, how could I find a fault in them?"
 (3.27)